401-advanced-javascript-ashley-biermann/auth-server/README.md

 #### How to use your library (where applicable)

 #### Tests
+- Testing not yet implemented
 - Run with `npm test `
-- Any tests of note?
-- Describe any tests that you did not complete, skipped, etc

 #### UML